Animal as Bridegroom

 In folkloristics, "The Animal as Bridegroom" refers to a group of folk and fairy tales about a human woman marrying or being betrothed to an animal.
 The animal is revealed to be a human prince in disguise or under a curse.
 Most of these tales are grouped in the international system of Aarne-Thompson-Uther Index under type ATU 425, "The Search for the Lost Husband".
-Some subtypes exist in the international classification as independent stories, but they sometimes don't adhere to a fixed typing.
+Some subtypes exist in the international classification as independent stories, but they sometimes do not adhere to a fixed typing.

 Overview

 As consequence of the surge in folktale collecting and the beginnings of folkloristics as a discipline in the 19th century, scholars and folktale collectors compared many versions of "The Animal as Bridegroom" to the tale of Cupid and Psyche.

 Folklore scholar Stith Thompson clarified that the animal bridegroom may have been born due to its parents' wishes, or alternates between human and animal shapes.
 Some tales have the animal son court a princess, but her father demands a brideprice for her.

 In some versions, the father surrenders his daughter as his ransom.
 In others, it is the mother who delivers or promises her daughter(s) to the monster, and it is also by the mother's insistence that the heroine breaks the taboo on her husband: the human heroine must not see him at night, or she must not reveal his true nature to her relatives.